Clewsy/ncbu/README.md

     networks:
       - your.site.pro_network
     depends_on:
       - nextcloud-app
       - nextcloud-db
     environment:
+      - NEXTCLOUD_EXEC_USER=www-data                      # Name of the user that can execute the occ command in the nextcloud container (www-data by default).
       - NEXTCLOUD_CONTAINER=nextcloud-app                 # Name of the nextcloud container.
       - NEXTCLOUD_DATABASE_CONTAINER=nextcloud-db         # Name of the nextcloud database container.
       - NEXTCLOUD_BACKUP_CRON=0 1 * * *                   # Run daily at 0100hrs.
     volumes:
       - /var/run/docker.sock:/var/run/docker.sock         # Allows container to access another container.
       - /etc/localtime:/etc/localtime:ro                  # Use to sync time so that the crond runs as expected.
       - nextcloud-app:/mnt/nextcloud_app:ro               # Must match the docker-managed nextcloud app volume (/var/www/html).
       - nextcloud-db:/mnt/nextcloud_db:ro                 # Must match the docker-managed nextcloud database volume (/var/lib/mysql).
       - ./nextcloud-bu:/backup                            # Convenient location for the backup.
     restart: unless-stopped

 ######################################### Docker-managed volumes